jadongao/starter-hugo-academic/content/post/mask-system/index.md

 # 6.What's the most meaningful thing of this work?

-The device is small in size and can be carried around; Using common materials in the market, with a total cost of less than 100 Chines-Yuan; The battery uses a common 5V power bank, which is easy to obtain.
-More suitable for ordinary people to use.
+The mask is of moderate size, making it possible to carry it with you; Using common materials in the market, with a total cost of less than 100 Chinese-Yuan; The battery uses a common 5V power bank, which is easy to obtain.
+So this mask is suitable for ordinary people to use.

 I encountered several difficulties during the design process: